codio-content/Javascript_Maze-Decomposition_variables/.guides/content/Sizing-our-Maze-9c09.md

 - width
 - height

+The width and height of our game is measured in 'block' units.
+Each game element (walls, monsters, energies etc.) occupies one block unit.
+So when we say `createEmptyMaze(14, 8)` it is 14 blocks wide and 8 high.

 On the left, we've got 3 blocks available to us

 - var (which helps you create a variable)